quyvu01/OfX/README.md

     // When you have the stronglyTypeId, you have to create the config how to resolve the Id(from string type) to StronglyTypeId cfg.AddStronglyTypeIdConverter(a => a.OfType<StronglyTypeIdRegisters>());
     cfg.AddModelConfigurationsFromNamespaceContaining<SomeModelAssemblyMarker>();
-});
+    cfg.ThrowIfException(); // Add this when you want to handle the error and know why the errors are occupied });
 ```